The sacrament of Reconciliation imparts to the sinner the life of God who reconciles.

 The penance the confessor imposes must take into account the penitent’s personal situation and must seek his spiritual good.
 It must correspond as far as possible with the gravity and nature of the sins committed.
 It can consist of prayer, an offering, works of mercy, service of neighbor, voluntary self-denial, sacrifices, and above all the patient acceptance of the cross we must bear.

-Celebrating the sacrament of Reconciliation at St. Patrick Catholic Church
+Celebrating the sacrament of Reconciliation at St. Patrick Catholic Parish

 Our priests are available to hear Confessions at any time upon request.
 You can call the parish office and make an appointment with a priest or walk in and request to see the priest on duty.
 We recommend that you call the office in advance to avoid waiting time.

-Also, we have regularly scheduled Confessions in the Church confessionals, according to the following schedule.
+Also, we have regularly scheduled Confessions in the Parish confessionals, according to the following schedule.

 Saturdays from 4 PM to 5 PM and Sundays 30 minutes before the beginning of Mass, with the exception of Mass 8AM.